CoopGuy/Js-Snake/README.md

   #### This file establishes the actual game, as such it accomplishes multiple goals:

-  1. It creates definitions for the game objects
+  1. It creates variables for the game objects
   2. Establishes a DOM eventlistener which checks the arrow keys for input and queues each respective move in the GLOBALDIRECTION array
   3. Defines two functions that form the game:
       1. The update function --> moves the snake object in the set direction, shifts the GLOBALDIRECTION array, and checks whether the snake has eaten the food